brutexploiter/FaviconHash/README.md

 # FaviconHash
 FaviconHash is a Python script that leverages the mmh3 library to calculate the hash value of a favicon image.
-The script can be used to identify unique hash values associated with phishing websites.
-By searching for these hash values on Shodan using the "http.favicon.hash:<hash>" query, potential phishing websites can be discovered.
+The script can be used to identify unique hash values associated with websites.
+By searching for these hash values on Shodan using the "http.favicon.hash:<hash>" query, websites can be discovered.

 To use the FaviconHash tool, follow these steps:
 1. Run the script and provide the URL of the favicon image.